 A well done crumb coat can change the final look of a decorated cake, bringing its overall effect from “neat” to “WOW!”

 A crumb coat is the base coat of icing on a cake.
-It is also referred to as dirty icing a cake.
-Generally there are at least two layers of icing spread on a cake; the first is the crumb coat, which seals in the crumbs.
+It is also referred to as "dirty icing" a cake.
+Generally there are at least two layers of buttercream icing spread on a cake: the first is the crumb coat, which seals in the crumbs.

 Now let's begin!
 Here's how to crumb coat a cake.

-- Your cake (it should be well chilled).
+- Your cake (it should be well chilled)

-- A leveler, or a long serrated knife.
+- A leveler or a long serrated knife

-- Offset spatula.
+- Offset spatula

-- Buttercream of your choice.
+- Buttercream of your choice

-- A clean, empty bowl or extra cake pan.
+- A clean, empty bowl or extra cake pan

-Before you begin, make sure your icing is stiff; you should be able to scoop it up with your spatula and turn it upside down over the bowl without it falling or sliding back into the bowl.
+Before you begin, make sure your icing is stiff.
+You should be able to scoop it up with your spatula and turn it upside down over the bowl without it falling or sliding back into the bowl.
 The icing should hold its shape perfectly.

-For smaller cakes I use a leveler which can be found at a craft store.
-If you do not have one you can use a long serrated knife to very carefully cut the top off your cake.
+For smaller cakes I use a leveler, which can be found at a craft store or here on Craftsy.
+If you don't have one, you can use a long serrated knife to very carefully cut the top off your cake.